guilleAnselmi/coupons/README.md

 1. Run `npm run dev` for development or `npm start` to start the server.
 2. Visit `http://localhost:3000/api` in your browser or API testing tool of choice.
-3. Use the API endpoints to interact with the application for example `http://localhost:3000/api/tests`.
+3. Use the API endpoints to interact with the application for example `http://localhost:3000/api/coupons`.

 ## Technologies

 List of technologies used in the project:

 - Express
-- Mongoose
-- JSON Web Token (JWT)
 - Babel
 ## Setup for Windows